LibCMaker/LibCMaker/README.md

 Note: wxWidgets is tested only on Linux and on Windows.

+Issues: the shared Windows build for FontConfig is not released.

  Library   | Systems   | Built with dependencies
  --------- | --------- | -------------------------